 Bugatti 16C Galibier Concept

 is correct.
 Approval of the VW Group's board is still wanting, says chief Wolfgang Duerheimer, and therefore--somehow--it's expected to take another three to four years before the car can be properly readied for launch.

 The Royale/Galibier could therefore undergo any number of changes from its current form.
-That form, as it sits most recently, is a long, round-backed sedan of the modern GT type, powered by an 8.0-liter W-16 engine turbocharged to reach 800 horsepower--wild, to be sure, but apparently not crazy enough.
+That form, as it sits most recently, is a long, round-backed sedan of the modern GT type, powered by an 8.0-liter W-16 engine turbocharged to reach 800 horsepower--wild, to be sure, but apparently not crazy enough

 which will be unveiled in the coming weeks.
 Could the VW Group be waiting to leverage the new ultra-performance large platform for both cars?
 It seems reasonable.

 before reaching production due to focusgrouping with potential clients, but the new delay opens the door to a clean-sheet rewrite.
 Stay tuned to see how the situation develops.